phhgsi/android_device_oneplus_oscar-pbrp/README.md

-#  TWRP Device Tree for Poco X5 5G (moonstone)
+#  TWRP Device Tree for OnePlus Nord Ce 2 Lite 5G /Realme 9 Pro (oscar)

-The Poco X5 5G (codenamed "moonstone") is a High-range smartphone from Xiaomi.
-It was announced released in 2023, February 07.
+The OnePlus Nord Ce 2 Lite 5G /Realme 9 Pro (codenamed "oscar") is a High-range smartphone from OnePlus.
+It was announced released in 2022, April 28.

 ## Device specifications